Virgula0/LeakerSearcher2.0/README.md

 ## What's new in this version?
 · The main important feature: It's available for all operating systems.

-· All tasks are excecuted parallely in order to speed up the search.
+· All tasks are executed parallelly to speed up the search.

 · Search in more than 25 GB requires about 220 seconds while with a normal scan with grep about 600.

-· Interactive Menu available by just lauching the program or excecute it via arg commands.
+· Interactive Menu is available by just launching the program or execute it via arg commands.

 ## For what os is developed?
 It is developed for Unix Based systems so Linux and Mac and for Windows.